YouTube sub4sub is the worst thing that you can do if you’re trying to grow your youtube channel.

 So, I’m not someone that is going to point out problems without thinking of some solutions.
 If you are looking to grow your YouTube channel, this is what I recommend that you do instead of Sub4Sub.

-Of course, you should follow the basic tactics like having good thumbnails, having a well-designed youtube homepage that clearly shows what you’re about, focus on a specific niche, optimize your video titles and descriptions, etc etc.
+Of course, you should follow the basic tactics like having good thumbnails, having a well-designed youtube homepage that clearly shows what you’re about, focusing on a specific niche, optimizing your video titles and descriptions, etc etc.

 But I want to focus on a video strategy that will actually grow your channel.